 Why use aluminium panels in doors and windows?

 Lightweight, endless colour choices, flexibility in sizes and shapes.
-Curves, angles and cost-effective.
+Curves, angles and special shapes, even different colours inside and out.
 These are just some of the reasons why aluminium panels in doors and windows work so well.

 Even better with most aluminium panels is their simple installation.
 For doors and windows, we create panels to work with the existing glazing cavity.
 From 6mm, 24mm, 28mm, 32mm and thicker.
 Every one of our panels comes designed for any aluminium major aluminium system.